2014–15 SPHL season: Teams

+Map of teams

 Regular season

 The October 25, 2014 game between the Peoria Rivermen and the Huntsville Havoc was postponed after Huntsville player Justin Cseter fell onto Peoria's Dennis Sicard's skate, slashing his thigh early in the second period.
 The conclusion of the game was played on February 7, prior to a regularly scheduled game between the teams.
 Peoria won the completion of the October 25 game 3-1, but Huntsville won the regularly scheduled game also by the score of 3-1.